SAFCSP-Team/thread-project/README.md

 # Threads

 ## Objectives
-The objective of this project is to apply what you have learned in thread management.
+This project aims to apply what you have learned in thread management.

 ## Problem
-Create a program that devide its functionalities into threads to utaliz hardware resources.
+Create a program that divides its functionalities into threads to utilize hardware resources.

 ## Implementation
 - Create two new threads (t0 and t1).
 Each will be responsible for printing its name using the `getName()` method.